-Parameters, Principles, and Guidelines
+Parameters, Updates, and Guidelines

 For over 25 years, the AACAP Committee on Quality Issues (CQI) has been charged with the development of a series of documents intended to inform clinical practice in child and adolescent psychiatry.
-Over the next few years, the original series – known as Practice Parameters – will be phased out and replaced by two new series of documents – known as Practice Principles and Clinical Practice Guidelines.
+Over the next few years, the original series – known as Practice Parameters – will be phased out and replaced by two new series of documents – known as Clinical Updates and Clinical Practice Guidelines.
 The following sections will present the current status of the Practice Parameters as well as describe the two new series of documents.

 AACAP PRACTICE PARAMETERS